02.16.2025

 Sarah: Suicidal Depression with Anxiety

-"I was planning my suicide when my psychiatrist referred me for ketamine.
+"I was planning my suicide when my psychiatrist referred me for ketamine for depression.
 It saved my life."

 Background: 28-year-old teacher with severe depression and panic disorder.
-Multiple psychiatric hospitalizations and medication failures.
+Multiple psychiatric hospitalizations and medication failures before seeking treatment resistant depression Arizona specialists.

 Treatment: Urgent ketamine therapy with intensive initial protocol.